Ä¢¹½ÊÓÆµ

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oak Bluffs is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oak Bluffs is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Oak Bluffs who work in teaching (12.57%), maintenance occupations (11.86%), and management occupations (9.73%).

-Telecommuters are a relatively large percentage of the workforce: 8.71% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Oak Bluffs telecommute to their jobs.
+Overall, about 8.71% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Oak Bluffs is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.